-5 search modes adapted to different ground conditions and target types are offered by RACER 2.
-Names of the search modes are defined as ALL METAL, TWO TONE, THREE TONE, BEACH and DEEP on the menu screen.
+4 search modes adapted to different ground conditions and target types are offered by RACER.
+Names of the search modes are defined as All Metal, Two Tone, Three Tone and Beach on the menu screen.
 You can easily switch between the modes by using the direction keys during your search.
-The name of the selected mode is shown framed on screen.
-While in settings, the selection cursor appears on the selected setting and the current mode name is underlined.
-For more details, please read the MODES sections carefully. (page 13-14).
+See MODES for more details (page 10-11).